ervinpepic/GlobeAbc/wp-content/plugins/learnpress/readme.txt

 With the course you've created, you can share it, manage it, watch statistic about the number of students, trends, etc.

 **Sell course**
-LearnPress is free but it still allows you to sell your courses with many billing methods supported such as PayPal, WooCommerce, Stripe, etc.
+LearnPress is free, but it still allows you to sell your courses with many billing methods supported such as PayPal, WooCommerce, Stripe, etc.

 **Offline course features**
 LearnPress comes with extensive offline course features.
 If offline courses are active, some online course features like Curriculum, End Button, Retake Course, Content Blocking, and Repurchase will be disabled by default.